 - 1. Experience and performance in Weatherization or housing renovation activities; - 2.
 Experience in assisting low-income persons in the area to be served; and - 3.
 Capacity to undertake a timely and effective Weatherization Program. - 4.
 Preference is given to any Community Action Agency or other public or non-profit entity, which has, or is currently administering an effective program under 10 CFR 440.15 or under Title II of the Economic Opportunity Act of 1964, with program effectiveness evaluated by consideration of factors including, but not limited to the following: - a.
 The extent to which the past or current program achieved or is achieving Weatherization goals in a timely fashion; - b.
 The quality of the work performed by the Sub-grantee; - c.
-The number, qualifications and experience of staff members of the Sub-grantee - Any new or additional Sub-grantee shall be selected at a public hearing and must meet the above criteria - 6.
-Grantee staff onsite inspection of performance of the Sub-grantee - 7.
+The number, qualifications and experience of staff members of the Sub-grantee - 5.
+Any new or additional Sub-grantee shall be selected at a public hearing, and must meet the above criteria.
+A current Sub-grantee of the program may be selected to serve additional areas of the state without a public hearing. - 6.
+Grantee staff onsite inspection of performance of said Sub-grantee - 7.
 Transcripts of the public hearing which affirm that there are no public objections to any of the Sub-grantees selected.